CZhouLab/LncFusion/README.md

 ![workflow](Fig1.pdf)

-**Please cite our paper at *medRxiv* (https://medrxiv.org/cgi/content/short/2025.01.16.25320696v1), if you find Flnc useful for your research.
+**Please cite our paper at *medRxiv* (https://medrxiv.org/cgi/content/short/2025.01.16.25320696v1), if you find LncFusion useful for your research.

 Version: 1.0.0